Back to Blog

 How to Pass the FE Industrial and Systems Exam: Complete Study Guide

 The FE Industrial and Systems exam is unique among the FE discipline exams.
 While other engineering disciplines focus heavily on physics and design calculations, industrial engineering emphasizes optimization, efficiency, and human systems.
-If you're preparing for this exam, you're testing your knowledge across manufacturing, quality control, operations research, human factors, and more.
+If you're preparing for this exam, you're testing your knowledge across manufacturing, quality control, quantitative modeling, human factors, and more.

 Having worked with many industrial engineers through their FE preparation, I can tell you that success comes from understanding both the quantitative methods and the conceptual frameworks that make industrial engineering distinct.
 This guide will show you how to prepare effectively.